nadarvishal/pdf_chatbot_chatgpt/README.md

 - Ensure your OpenAI API key is kept secure and not hard-coded in the source code.
 - The FAISS index is kept in-memory for simplicity.
 For larger datasets or production use, consider persisting the index to disk.

-## Contributing

-Contributions are welcome!
-Please create a pull request with your changes.

-## License

-This project is licensed under the MIT License.
-See the `LICENSE` file for details.